ItsSim/fsolauncher/README.md

 ## Linux Support

 At this time, Linux support is not planned.

-However, a Lutris script exists to install FreeSO and its dependencies: [FreeSO on Lutris](https://lutris.net/games/freeso/) (not official or maintainted by the maintainers of this repository).
+## Windows 7/8/8.1 Support

+As of launcher version 1.11.x and onward, we no longer support Windows 7, 8, and 8.1.
+Users of these operating systems will need to remain on launcher version 1.10.x or earlier.
+You can find the last 1.10.x release [here](https://github.com/ItsSim/fsolauncher/releases/tag/1.10.4-prod.2).

+This change follows the discontinuation of support for these versions of Windows by Electron (and Chromium also) starting with Electron 23.
+For further details, please refer to [this informative article](https://www.electronjs.org/blog/windows-7-to-8-1-deprecation-notice) on the Electron blog.

 ## FreeSO Launcher Wiki